 - Establish a common view of risks across levels of the organization

 - Hold other departments accountable for addressing risks

-For more information on Gainsight's risk management framework, please check out this blog post.
+For more information on Gainsight's risk management framework, refer to the How Gainsight uses Scorecards and Calls to Action blog post.
 This article focuses on setting up CTA reasons and rules to support the Product Risk.

 Creating CTAs for Product Risk

 Having trouble understanding the difference between Support, Quality and Product Risks?

 - Support: risks based on volume, duration or priority of support cases.
 They can be any type of support cases.

 - Quality: risks based on volume or priority of support cases that are specifically designated as bugs.
 This is a valuable subset of support cases that we believe is worth tracking individually.